Vyasa Vedanta

 These prerequisites will ensure that we do not have questions of an intermediate or beginner nature interrupting our favoring of the highest knowledge that the great masters of our Tradition brought to light.

-All of this will be covered over a three-night, four-day retreat in Sedona, Arizona
+All of this will be covered over a three-night, three-day residential retreat in Rishikesh, India.

 There will be ample time for direct experience, ample time for theoretical and conceptual delineation of the knowledge, and for your questions and my answers on the entire subject of the ultimate Vedic teaching of Vedanta.

-I look forward to seeing you in Sedona this July for this pivotal and groundbreaking course.
+I look forward to seeing you in Rishikesh for this pivotal and groundbreaking course.

 Jai Guru Deva